MRKH syndrome

 Symptoms of MRKH syndrome

-The vagina can end in a blind pouch (vaginal aplasia), so the shallower this vagina, the more problems the woman will have with sex.
-All is not lost, however, as we have surgical and non-surgical techniques to improve this for those of you with short vaginas.
+The vagina can end in a blind pouch (vaginal aplasia), so the shallower the vagina, the more challenges the person will have with sex.
+Surgical and non-surgical techniques can improve the depth of the vagina.

 Diagnosis of MRKH syndrome